S-ENDA/DMH/documentation/struct_dataset.md

 ## Dataset
-The dataset is the basic building block of the data management model; all the documentation and services described in this DMH are built on datasets.
-The dataset specification is the first step in structuring data for efficient management, and it is mandatory.
+Datasets form the building block of any data management model.
+Dataset specification is the first step in structuring data for efficient management.
 A dataset is a collection of data.
 Typically, a dataset represents a number of variables in time and space.
 Datasets may be categorised by:

 - *Source*, such as observations (in situ, remotely sensed) and numerical model projections and analyses;